-I’m a fifth-year PhD candidate in the Joint Program in Financial Economics at The University of Chicago Booth School of Business and Kenneth C. Griffin Department of Economics.
-I received a B.A. in Economics from Guanghua School of Management, Peking University in 2018.
+I am an Assistant Professor of Finance at the Scheller College of Business, Georgia Institute of Technology.
+I received my Ph.D. in Financial Economics (joint program) from the University of Chicago Booth School of Business and Kenneth C. Griffin Department of Economics in 2023.
+I graduated with a B.A. in Economics from Guanghua School of Management, Peking University in 2018.

 My research focuses on the interactions between asset prices, investor behavior, and real activity.
 I am interested in a wide range of topics from investor characteristics to firm decisions, and from beliefs under information asymmetry to preferences with psychological bias.
 For each of these topics, my research aims to unveil the financial and macroeconomic consequences of the co-existence of full and limited rationality.